vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-05-28-gratitude-is-not-weakness.md

 categories: life
 comments: true
 ---
 I love working from cafes as I am sure I would've said a hundred times before.
 Last Saturday, I was sitting happily sipping my coffee and getting some work done when I noted three guys with notebooks talking (loudly).
 The reason I noted them was that they were talking at a decibel level which was higher than my approved level for a cafe.
-That's right _my approval level_.
+That's right, _my_ approved level.
 Well, it is a level I decided as the peak for people to talk in a cafe.

 Not that the cafe had any such rules but it indeed irritated me.
 If they wanted to chat loudly they should've found some other place, I thought.
 I was about to reach out to my headphones, which, on more than one occasion has been my saviour when I realised it was a meeting about some sort of pyramid scheme or multi-level marketing.
 I carry my headphones everywhere I go so that I can shut off the world if I need to.
 So, as I was getting my headphones on, I heard one of the guys, who seemed to lead the charge...
 Well, before we get into it, let me describe them so that you get a better picture.